 Our specialists will prepare the mitigation licence application and detailed method statement on your behalf, consulting with relevant stakeholders as necessary.
 On approval of the licence we will implement the mitigation strategy and undertake any remaining ecological post-construction monitoring and reporting conditions.
 We have an excellent record of securing development licences enabling project works to proceed.

-Bat Low Impact Class Licence (BLICL)
+Bat Mitigation Class Licence (BMCL)

 The savings in both time and money can be substantial compared to sites where a full mitigation licence is required.
 Contact us to see if your site qualifies.